 Upon employment, background checks are conducted.
 Personnel also receive and acknowledge the company Code of Conduct, policies, and non-disclosure agreements.

 Cohesity office locations are physically secured with guards or lobby personnel.
 Badged access controls are centrally managed and maintained.
 Access to secured areas requires escalated privileges.
 Camera systems are in place.
-Cohesity data centers are certified for ISO 27001, SOC 2, and PCI DSS in addition to other standards.
 All locations have 24x7x365 gated and guarded entry, employ camera and lighting systems, and require badged access for named individuals.
+Cohesity is SOC 2 certified and can be provided upon request.

 Cohesity may process personal data outside of the European Economic Area (EEA).
 An example of this processing may be the provision of 24/7 support services if the customer chooses to share personal data with Cohesity.
 The legal mechanisms used to allow for such data transfers are the standard contractual clauses (SCC), as further detailed in Cohesity’s Data Processing Addendum available at www.cohesity.com/agreements.